-Bits x Bites is a startup accelerator and venture capital firm headquartered in Shanghai, China.
+Bits x Bites is a food tech venture capital firm headquartered in Shanghai, China.
 The firm makes investments and offers accelerator programmes to entrepreneurs and companies working to accelerate the development of a sustainable food system.

 Here, Bio Market Insights’ Liz Gyekye catches up with Matilda Ho, managing director of Bits x Bites.

 Liz Gyekye (LG): What’s the story behind Bits x Bites (@bitsxbites)?

 Matilda Ho (MH): Bits x Bites is the first VC in China focusing on technology applications in food and agriculture.
 With advanced medicine and computer engineering fundamentally reshaping human life, we believe there is tremendous opportunity to adapt science advancements from those areas to address the systematic challenges in the food supply chain.
 And given China’s outsized footprint in our complex and interconnected global food system, there was no investor focusing on funding early-stage tech companies in the food sector.
 I saw an opportunity to create Bits x Bites to fill this void.